ananyyavijay/bg-color-changer/README.md

 ---

-📄 Default Template Reference
+## 📄 Default Template Reference

-This project was bootstrapped using the official React + Vite template.
+This project was bootstrapped using the official **React + Vite** template.
-It includes HMR, basic ESLint rules, and support for fast refresh.
+It includes HMR (Hot Module Replacement), basic ESLint rules, and support for fast refresh.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with modern tooling and fast development experience.

-Available official plugins:
+### Official Plugins Available

-@vitejs/plugin-react uses Babel
+- [`@vitejs/plugin-react`](https://github.com/vitejs/vite-plugin-react) – uses **Babel** for Fast Refresh

-@vitejs/plugin-react-swc uses SWC
+- [`@vitejs/plugin-react-swc`](https://github.com/vitejs/vite-plugin-react-swc) – uses **SWC** for Fast Refresh